Violet Club: Design features

 AWRE's trickery with the steel balls had other unintended outcomes.
 Even an event as inconsequential as early morning frost was an issue.
 Violet Club could be loaded into a bomber for up to thirty days on standby while parked overnight on a remote base where the bomb could get very cold.
 If the steel balls froze together inside the bomb cavity and could not be removed, the bomb was useless.
 AWRE's solution was to fit the bomb with an electric blanket.
 Because the bombs were armed before flight, the take-off was hazardous; the bombs could not be jettisoned, and landing with an armed bomb on return to base was too hazardous to contemplate.
 As a consequence, Violet Club could not be used on an airborne alert, or even flown to a remote dispersal base.

-Other design flaws centred on a requirement for a strip-down and inspection at six-monthly intervals, this took three weeks per weapon using AWRE civilian staff.
+Other design flaws centred on a requirement for a strip-down and inspection at six-monthly intervals; this took three weeks per weapon using AWRE civilian staff.
 The unstable nature of the bomb required that the work be done in-situ at RAF facilities, causing considerable disruption to operational duties.
 There were three main reasons for the strip-down and these were deterioration of the rubber bag, corrosion of the steel balls, and deterioration of the HE, which was prone to cracking.
-Replacement of a weapon's HE would cost the RAF in excess of £90,000 adjusted to 2006 prices.
+Replacement of a weapon's HE would cost the RAF in excess of £5,200 in 1959, equivalent to £150,000 in 2024.

 Green Grass/Violet Club was the first UK-deployed weapon to dispense with the crude polonium and beryllium impact or crush type initiators used in Fat Man and other early US weapons together with the British Blue Danube and Red Beard.
 Instead it used an electronic neutron initiator (ENI) known as Blue Stone.
 This had the great advantage of being adjustable, allowing the neutron burst to be triggered at precisely the right moment.
 The burst heights of Green Grass were optimized for either maximum overpressure without allowing fireball contact with the ground, or to maximise the ground area subjected to a 6 psi overpressure; respectively 3500 ft and 6200 ft above ground level A barometric fuze was used, backed-up by an adjustable clockwork timer fuze with impact fuses as a final fail-safe.
 Most of these mechanisms originated from Blue Danube although the radar altimeter fuze was omitted.
 The electrical power for these fuzing mechanisms and the firing mechanisms of the 72-lens, 45 in implosion device came from lead-acid accumulators located in the tail of the Blue Danube casing.
 These were commercially sourced six-volt motorcycle batteries.